cankush625/kubernetescluster/README.md

-# Ansible Collection - cankush625.kubernetescluster
+# Ansible Collection - cankush625.multicloudkubernetescluster

-This collection contains the roles for configuring the Kubernetes master and slave nodes.
+This collection contains the roles for configuring the Multi-Cloud Kubernetes master and slave nodes.
 Currently, it supports Amazon Linux 2, Redhat Enterprise Linux and Ubuntu.

 Roles
 =====